mateusmatosleonardo/htmlcss/README.md

 # portfólio
  simple page developed in html and css

- ### Compact and intuitive portifolio 🙂
+ ### Compact and intuitive portifolio
  ***
  The portfolio project, is a simple project in order to pass **solid information** about your person, in a professional way.
  Relevant information such as professional experience, education and contact

- ## What do you need to wear?
+ ## How do I use it?
  * code editor
  * server line

- feel free to clone the project
+ feel free to clone the project 😉

 ## Special code for inserting icons